-This one-pot meal packed with shredded chicken, black beans, and chopped green chilis is mixed together with melted cheese.
-Chicken Verde Enchilada Skillet as all the delicious flavor of enchiladas without the fuss of preparing them.
+This one-pot meal packed with shredded chicken, green enchilada sauce, and chopped green chilis are mixed together with melted cheese.
+Chicken Enchilada Skillet has all the delicious flavors of enchiladas without the fuss of preparing them.

 When your husband, whom I consider is a picky eater (he says he’s not but we all have our differences), says “this is one of my favorite dinners” in reference to the Chicken Verde Enchilada Skillet you see here, despite containing green chilies (note: he doesn’t like green chilies), you want to make it ALL THE TIME!

 Let me boast it’s other magical dinner properties: